4 Truth Ministry

 Todd Friel on the Israel-Hamas War

-Watch this video by Todd Friel of Wretched regarding what Christians should know about the Israel-Hamas war.
+Watch this video by Todd Friel of Wretched regarding what Christians should know regarding the Israel-Hamas war.

 Who Are Gog and Magog?